 None required; however, it is recommended that you read the Courseware reading for Class 7 (Jurisdiction), so you will have a basic understanding of jurisdiction when we go through the assignment.
-You may want to have a look at Assignment 4 as well.
-You will be able to begin working on the assignment after this class; you will be able to complete it after Class 7.

 If you have a copy of Pocket Guide to Legal Writing referenced earlier in this syllabus, it is recommended that you read through as much of Chapters 7 through 10 as you can of that book.
 If you cannot complete this reading, then browse it and come back to read it more thoroughly when you can.